roblaszczak/go-cleanarch/README.md

 Process will exit with code `1` if architecture is not valid, otherwise it will exit with `0`.

+### -ignore-tests

 If you need to ignore `*_test.go` files in `go-cleanarch` check you can pass `-ignore-tests`

     go-cleanarch -ignore-tests

 It is useful when you have memory implementation in infrastructure layer and you need to test application service which depends of it.

+### -ignore-package

+If for some reason you need to allow to make forbidden import, for example

+`github.com/roblaszczak/go-cleanarch/examples/ignore-package/app` to `github.com/roblaszczak/go-cleanarch/examples/ignore-package/domain`.

+you can use

+    go-cleanarch -ignore-package=github.com/roblaszczak/go-cleanarch/examples/ignore-package/app

 ## Running the tests